bborn/communityengine/README.markdown

 	welcome: "Welcome {{name}}"

-To customize the language, or add a new language create a new yaml file in `Rails.root/lang/ui`.
-The name of the file should be `LANG-LOCALE.yml` (`e.g. en-US.yml` or `es-PR`) The language only file (`es.yml`) will support all locales.
+To customize the language, or add a new language create a new yaml file in `Rails.root/config/locales`.
+The name of the file should be `LANG-LOCALE.yml` (`e.g. en-US.yml` or `es-PR`).
+The language only file (`es.yml`) will support all locales.

-To wrap all localized strings in a `<span>` that shows their localization key, put this in your `environment.rb`:

-	configatron.show_localization_keys_for_debugging = true if Rails.env.eql?('development')

-Note, this will affect the look and feel of buttons.
-You can highlight what is localized by using the `span.localized` style (look in `screen.css`)

-For more, see /lang/readme.txt.

 Spam Control